grpc/proposal/A79-non-per-call-metrics-architecture.md

         plugin->RecordHistogram(handle, value, label_values, optional_values);
       }
     }

+    // Registers a callback to be used to populate callback metrics.
+    // The callback will update the specified metrics.
+The callback
+    // will be invoked no more often than min_interval.
+Multiple callbacks may
+    // be registered for the same metrics, as long as no two callbacks report
+    // data for the same set of labels in which case the behavior is undefined.
+    //
+    // The returned object is a handle that allows the caller to control
+    // the lifetime of the callback; when the returned object is
+    // destroyed, the callback is de-registered.
+The returned object
+    // must not outlive the StatsPluginGroup object that created it.
+    GRPC_MUST_USE_RESULT std::unique_ptr<RegisteredMetricCallback>
+    RegisterCallback(
+        absl::AnyInvocable<void(CallbackMetricReporter&)> callback,
+        std::vector<GlobalInstrumentsRegistry::GlobalCallbackHandle> metrics,
+        Duration min_interval = Duration::Seconds(5));

     // Use the stats plugin to get a representation of label values that can be
     // saved for multiple uses later.